chatopera/chatopera.fmc/README.md

 - Docker && Docker Compose, versions released after 2017.
 - Access to Internet.
-- HTTPS, [Chatopera FMC](https://github.com/chatopera/chatopera.fmc) would be requested by Facebook to receive messaging events.
-Many ways to accomplish it, I would suggest using [ngrok](https://dashboard.ngrok.com/get-started/setup) for beginners.
-I would demostrate how to use ngrok to setup HTTPS for [Chatopera FMC](https://github.com/chatopera/chatopera.fmc) later.
+- HTTPS, [Chatopera FMC](https://github.com/chatopera/chatopera.fmc) would be requested by Facebook to handle messaging events.
+There are many ways to accomplish it, I would suggest using [ngrok](https://dashboard.ngrok.com/get-started/setup) for beginners, also demostrate how to use ngrok to setup HTTPS for [Chatopera FMC](https://github.com/chatopera/chatopera.fmc) later.

-### Download FMC
+### Step 5.
+Download FMC

 Open a terminal to run shell commands, for Windows users, please install [Git Bash](https://git-scm.com/download/win).